Already a Bloomberg.com user?

-Swaps prices were unchanged for thermal coal for loading in the first quarter from Indonesia, the world’s largest exporter of the fuel, according to Ginga Petroleum Singapore Pte.
+Swaps prices were unchanged for thermal coal from Indonesia, the world’s largest exporter of the fuel, according to Ginga Petroleum Singapore Pte.

-The swap for Indonesian sub-bituminous coal with a calorific value of 4,900 kilocalories a kilogram in the first quarter of 2013 held at $63.60 a metric ton on a net-as-received basis on Dec.
-31, Ginga said in an e-mail today.
-The January contract rose 10 cents to $63.25.
+The contract for Indonesian sub-bituminous coal with a calorific value of 4,900 kilocalories a kilogram in the second quarter of this year held at $66.15 a metric ton on a net-as- received yesterday, Ginga said in an e-mail today.
+The March contract was unchanged at $65 a ton.

-Contracts for coal with a heating value of 5,500 kilocalories a kilogram for shipment to South China in the first quarter were unchanged at $85.10 a ton on a net-as-received basis, the energy broker said.
-The January contract remained at $84.70 a ton.
+Contracts for coal with a heating value of 5,500 kilocalories a kilogram for shipment to South China in the second quarter remained at $87.10 a ton, the energy broker said.
+The swap for March were at $85.75 a ton.

 A commodity swap is a financial agreement whereby a floating price is exchanged for a fixed rate over a specified contract period.
 About 60 percent of Indonesia’s coal is classified as sub-bituminous.
 Higher moisture levels and a lower carbon content reduce the heating value compared with better- quality stock.
 Sub-bit coal has fewer than 6,100 kilocalories per kilogram, according to the Indonesian energy ministry.